 Committed to making the government work for all residents, Carmen Chu has served the City and County of San Francisco for over a decade.
 Throughout her career in public service, Carmen has distinguished herself as a fair and dedicated civic leader, a top financial mind in the city and state, and a strong advocate for women, family and immigrants in the community.

 Carmen Chu was appointed by late Mayor Edwin M. Lee to serve as San Francisco Assessor in 2013 before she was re-elected in November 2014 and 2018.
 Since taking office, Carmen has the distinction of being the only Asian American female Assessor in all 58 of California’s counties.
 Under her leadership, the Office of the Assessor-Recorder helps generate over one-third of San Francisco’s General Fund revenue to support crucial services like fire, police, neighborhood improvements, and health & family support services.
 Determined to improve customer service and efficiency, Carmen has implemented a number of innovative programs, including launching a new website and e-Recording, as well as creating a one-stop shop event on estate planning called Family Wealth Forum.
 Recently, she focuses on implementing a Citywide multi-year project to replace the Office's property tax assessment system that is responsible for generating over $3 billion dollars in property taxes annually.

-On June 28, 2013, the State of California resumed same-sex marriages.
-As the Office’s core function to record and maintain public records, Chu and her staff were proud to be the only assessor-recorder office open in the entire state the first weekend of June 28 through June 30.
+Serving as the City’s official record keeper, Carmen oversees the recording of over 400 types of documents, including marriage licenses.
+In 2013, after the State of California resumed same-sex marriages, Carmen and her staff were proud to be the only Recorder Office in the entire state to remain open the first weekend of June 28 through June 30.
 As a result, 479 same-sex licenses were recorded with the City & County of San Francisco.